ijt/phx_snowpack_demo/tutorial.md

 ```
 Check that it's working by visiting http://localhost:4000.

 That was done with webpack, the default bundler used by Phoenix when this tutorial was written.
-Open up one of the files it generated and you can see how much harder it makes debugging.
-For example:
+Open up one of the files it generated and you can see how much harder it makes debugging with breakpoints etc. For example:

 ```sh
 $EDITOR priv/static/js/app.js